Information Overload and the Impact on Decision-Making

 Reducing information overload often starts with limiting unnecessary input and organizing important information more intentionally.

 Creating boundaries around information intake can help improve focus, clarity, and mental energy.
+Limiting screen time will also have a major impact on your brain health.

 Conclusion